 Sleep studies used in patient care generally do not specifically measure snoring sound characteristics.
 However, the SNAP home sleep study system (SNAP Diagnostics, Wheeling, IL) and some other do.
 The SNAP home sleep study records the sound of snoring and characterizes the snoring as coming from the soft palate (palatal) or from other sources (non-palatal) with a proprietary method of sound analysis.
 A creative study used data from 77,260 individuals who had undergone SNAP home sleep studies and compared them to death records from the United States Social Security Death Master File.
 The study found that mortality was greater in those with a greater proportion of non-palatal snoring, compared to palatal snoring ( https://www.ncbi.nlm.nih.gov/pubmed/21493281).
 Interestingly, there was no association between mortality and the severity of sleep apnea (measured by the apnea-hypopnea index).
 In a subgroup of almost 6000 patients without sleep apnea who were not obese, an increase in the amount of snoring was associated with a small but meaningful increase in mortality.
 The study was not perfect, as they did not have the necessary information to correct for whether or not someone went on to treat their snoring or sleep apnea and what other medical conditions they had.

-If you or your partner think you may have sleep apnea.
-Take the free one minute online assessment here to see if you are at risk.
-Lunella is a home sleep test that can be taken from the comforts of your own home.
+If you or your partner think you may have sleep apnea click here for a home sleep test that can be taken from the comforts of your own home.
 Provided with this service is consultation with a sleep specialist.
 The main benefit of this service compared to others is the one time single use.
 You can rest assured you are the only person using the test.